-Col. Joseph L. Ryan, played by Frank Sinatra (From Here to Eternity), is an American POW in Italy during World War II.
+Col. Joseph L. Ryan, played by Frank Sinatra (From Here to Eternity and The Manchurian Candidate), is an American POW in Italy during World War II.
 Ryan is imprisoned with a group of British soldiers who nickname him “Von Ryan” because his command decisions inadvertently help the Nazis.
 “Von Ryan” tries to redeem himself by plotting a daring escape across the Swiss Alps.

 Reaction & Thoughts:

 Very interesting actioner feels like a cousin of David Lean’s war epic The Bridge on the River Kwai (1957).
 If Lean’s movie emphasized British’s stiff-upper-lip wrongheadedness, Von Ryan’s Express latches onto American naiveté.
 It’s surprising to see a Hollywood war movie where the Britons are portrayed as far better soldiers than the Americans.
 Ryan’s ill-conceived choices result in the death of many soldiers, a curious thing that really adds an unexpected dimension to the movie.

 Swiftly directed by Mark Robson (Peyton Place and The Inn of the Sixth Happiness) from a screenplay by Wendell Mayes (Anatomy of a Murder) and Joseph Landon (Finian’s Rainbow) based on David Westheimer’s book, Von Ryan’s Express has great pace, never letting up — I particularly found the film’s climax very exciting.
 Most of the visual and sound effects don’t show their age — the miniatures and matte work are well-integrated into the narrative — and you always feel fully engaged.